pgwart/astr-302-w21-project/README.md

 If the query is empty, such as a target outside of the survey, blank plots will be generated.

 To save a query as a csv or a figure as a png use the functions saveCSV and saveFig.
-For either function, parameters are name, RA, dec, and search radius.
+For either function, parameters are filename, RA, dec, and search radius.
 For saveFig, you may optionally specify gridsize(default 100) and colormap (default 'viridis').